Gonâve Island

 Gonâve Island or Zile Lagonav (Île de la Gonâve, /fr/; also La Gonâve) is an island of Haiti located west-northwest of Port-au-Prince in the Gulf of Gonâve.
 It is the largest of the Hispaniolan satellite islands.
 The island is an arrondissement (Arrondissement de La Gonâve) or Ouest-Insulaire in the Ouest and includes the communes of Anse-à-Galets and Pointe-à-Raquette.

-Etymology

-La Gonâve or Gonave is a francized form of Guanabo, the Taíno and later Spanish name for the island and region.

 History

-Taíno period

-The indigenous Taínos called the island Guanabo.
-Under the leadership of Hatuey, the island was the last refuge of the natives after the invasion of the Europeans.

 European period

 No major French or Spanish settlement was built in La Gonâve.
 During the colonial period, the island was uninhabited by colonists, which led the indigenous Taínos to seek refuge there after early battles with the Spanish.
 Runaway slaves in the French period, too, sometimes sought out the island for a place to hide from their owners on the mainland.

 Haitian period

 The island has been officially under Haitian control since Toussaint Louverture and the Constitution of 1801.

 Kingdom of La Gonâve

 The Kingdom of La Gonâve was an informal, locally recognized system of leadership on La Gonâve.
 The island was governed by a matriarchal system of "societies" and queens, although they were never formally recognized by the Haitian government, they governed La Gonâve independent of Haiti.
 During the United States occupation of Haiti, In 1926, U.S. Marine Sergeant Faustin E. Wirkus became involved in local affairs after he secured queen Ti Memenne’s release from charges related to Vodou practice.

-On the 18th of July 1926, Queen Ti Memenne proclaimed Wirkus “King Faustin II,” in a vodou ceremony near the Hounfour in Anse-à-Galets, believing him to be the reincarnation of Emperor Faustin I. This perception was based on Wirkus sharing the emperor’s first name and his kindness to Queen Ti Memenne.
+On the 18th of July 1926, Queen Ti Memenne proclaimed Wirkus “King Faustin II,” in a vodou ceremony near the Hounfour in Anse-à-Galets, believing him to be the reincarnation of Emperor Faustin I. This perception was based on Wirkus sharing the emperor's first name and his kindness to Queen Ti Memenne.
 From 1926 to 1929, Ti Memenne and Wirkus reigned as co-rulers of La Gonâve.
 The arrangement ended when Wirkus was reassigned by the U.S. Marine Corps.

 Queen Ti Memenne died some time after Wirkus left La Gonâve in 1929, and the government of Haiti assumed control of La Gonâve, which abruptly ended the monarchy.